Section 179 Tax Deduction By Vehicle Weight Over 6,000 Pounds

-If your business requires a powerful truck, the Section 179 deduction may offer significant tax savings.
+If your business requires a powerful truck, the Section 179 deduction may offer a significant tax write-off for a vehicle over 6,000 pounds.
 Tax codes can be complex, but this guide can help you navigate them with confidence so that you can secure the best annual revenue for your business.
 We'll walk you through the inner workings of the revamped Section 179, how to find out if you qualify, and which models in our showroom are eligible for the benefits.

 What Is Section 179?